pierrediedhiou/cybersecurity-journey/glossary.md

 for a domain
 - **SPF** — Sender Policy Framework, a DNS TXT record that specifies which mail servers are authorized to send email for a domain
+- **SAN** — Subject Alternative Names, additional domain names and subdomains listed in an SSL certificate.
+Reviewing SANs during recon can reveal related domains and subdomains belonging to the same organization
+- **Session Storage** — A browser storage area that stores data only for the duration of the browser session.
+Can contain authentication tokens or other sensitive data
 ## T
 - **Telnet** — Insecure remote access protocol (Port 23), replaced by SSH
 - **TGT** — Ticket Granting Ticket, allows users to request tickets to